danielhouri/WhatsApp-Server/README.md

 - WebClient - this part include the React code (inserted using the build command) and the feedback page.

 ## API (Web Service)
+The web service based on WebAPI model (.NET).
+It work with a localDB (ProjectModels), when a controller get a request the controller turns to the service and the last runs the query on the DB.The queries that are intended to the contact/message controller is limited.
+The acess is permitted just for a user that have a token (Issued at login).